-In light of public health concerns related to the coronavirus and out of an abundance of caution, the Los Angeles Times has canceled the Ideas Exchange event with Rebecca Solnit, scheduled for March 19.
-If you have already purchased a ticket for this event, you will be contacted via email about this cancelation and issued a full refund.
+In light of public health concerns related to the coronavirus and out of an abundance of caution, the Los Angeles Times is making Ideas Exchange Events virtual events, hosted online.

 Whenever we host the public at our events, we take health and safety seriously.
 As we make plans to host future events, we will continue to monitor developments with the coronavirus in Southern California, and cross-reference with any guests who may be traveling to Southern California from affected areas to participate in our events.

 For any further updates and details related to Los Angeles Times Events, please visit latimes.com/events and if you have specific questions related to the Ideas Exchange with Rebecca Solnit, please email firstname.lastname@example.org.

 MAR 19, 2020 | 7:30 P.M. | THE MONTALBÁN THEATRE, HOLLYWOOD